-Bob Gore, inventor of Gore-Tex, has passed away at 83
+Bob Gore, Inventor of Gore-Tex, Is Dead at 83

 Over the course of half a century, industry legend Bob Gore built a multi-billion-dollar company known for its innovation and democratic treatment of employees